Last Updated: September 6th, 2023 by Kristen Douglas

 1. Compare 3rd Party Sites

-Site Ticket Network is a big time ticket comparison site that lets you compare a bunch of different ticket brokers, marketplaces, etc., and find the best price for the game you want to go to.
+Site SeatGeek is a big time ticket comparison site that lets you compare a bunch of different ticket brokers, marketplaces, etc., and find the best price for the game you want to go to.
 They also have a tool that projects whether ticket prices will go up or down – AKA whether you should buy now or wait.

 Palm Trees and Miami Cool – via Flickr user Eric Kilby